 - Peanut Butter Cheerio Bars

-Now it’s time for bed, because you’re gonna be ready for morning already with these breakfast burritos!
+Now it’s time for bed, because you’re gonna be ready for the morning already with these breakfast burritos!
 No matter your fillings, these hearty burritos are the perfect breakfast without any work.
 Make sure to Pin this recipe so more people can enjoy it too!

 - 8 oz (225g) breakfast sausage or chorizo